-For sixteen years, Jewish Learning Venture has enabled Jewish communities to provide access to the full range of Jewish experience to individuals with special needs and their families.
+For seventeen years, Jewish Learning Venture has enabled Jewish communities to provide access to the full range of Jewish experience to individuals with special needs and their families.

 With Whole Community Inclusion, we prepare Jewish professional and volunteer leaders to embrace people of all abilities.

 meet regularly to share their inclusion best practices in the Jewish Special Needs/Disability Inclusion Consortium of Greater Philadelphia

 synagogues received consulting services provided by Jewish Learning Venture customized to make their educational programs more inclusive of special needs

 We launched the first Mapping for Accessibility event, empowering members of the community to support individuals disabilities with